Issue: Louisiana should not impose additional taxes or fees on energy sources such as electricity, oil, natural gas, and other hydrocarbons.

 - A coastal wetlands environmental levy;

-- A property tax on minerals in place or a reservoir tax; or
+- A property tax on minerals in place or a reservoir tax.

 Reasoning: Increased taxes on oil, gas or other hydrocarbons produced in or transported through Louisiana would have detrimental effects on the Louisiana economy for two major reasons:

-- Louisiana oil and gas producers, pipelines, and refineries must compete in a world market.
-In a competitive market, increased taxes cannot be “tacked on”; rather, taxes and fees on hydrocarbon sales would not be paid by out-of-state buyers.
+- Louisiana oil and gas producers, pipelines, and refineries must compete in a world market, where increased taxes cannot be “tacked on”; rather, taxes and fees on hydrocarbon sales would not be paid by out-of-state buyers.
 Those new taxes would be passed on in-state to Louisiana companies instead.
 New taxes and fees would benefit other producing and processing states and countries whose suppliers could displace Louisiana’s market share.

 - The mere threat of a processing tax is a disincentive for companies that operate in Louisiana.
 The threat looms larger for companies that are considering locating new facilities or expanding existing facilities in the state.
-Louisiana residents and companies are net consumers of natural gas, and they would be held captive to pay a processing tax, as there would be no alternative but to purchase taxable products.
+Louisiana residents reap significant benefits through employment related to these expanded operations and the state in turn, reaps benefits from the commerce that flows from this employment.
+In addition, residents and companies are net consumers of natural gas, and they would be held captive to pay a processing tax, as there would be no alternative but to purchase taxable products.

 Additionally, Louisiana’s businesses finally joined residential consumers of utilities in the exclusion from sales and use tax from their purchases of electricity and natural gas as utilities, making them more competitive with manufacturing facilities and small businesses in neighboring states.
 Any suggestion to suspend this exemption would again place Louisiana at a disadvantage.

-The Issue: The onslaught of government-sponsored lawsuits against businesses creates a damaging precedent of regulation through litigation.
+Issue: The onslaught of government-sponsored lawsuits creates a damaging precedent of regulation through litigation.

-LABI Position: Oppose any efforts by governmental entities to use litigation against businesses as a means to bypass legislative will.
+LABI Position: Oppose efforts by governmental entities to use litigation to harass businesses when engaged in lawful activities.

 LABI Position: Oppose raiding of legislatively dedicated funds that were created and funded by industry fees paid to accomplish specific regulatory purposes.